 Package Rates Do Not Include:

-Montana fishing license, Montana lodging tax, transportation to and from the lodge, private water rod fees, and fishing guide gratuities.
+Montana fishing license, transportation to and from the lodge, private water rod fees, and fishing guide gratuities.
 Please do not hesitate to ask for further information regarding the exclusions.
 Based on customer feedback and our goal to make sure your stay is “hassle-free”, we’ve simplified (indeed removed) the hassles and uncertainties of any ‘tipping’ policy for lodge and dining staff gratuities which are built into the pricing (but not fishing guide gratuities).
-A 7% Montana lodging tax is also automatically added to the final invoice.
-Room taxes are $13/night/person based and will be paid at check out.
+Room taxes are $18/night/person.

 WE CAN CUSTOMIZE YOUR STAY!

 If you want to stay longer, fish less, sight see more, go to Yellowstone National Park, horseback ride, play golf or just enjoy the day hanging out at the “Ranch” please let us know.
 We also offer corporate group rates, along with season specials ~ so don’t be shy about inquiring!